Leegenux/Leegenux.github.io/source/_posts/ubuntu-nextcloud-configuration.md

 tags: [ubuntu, linux, nextcloud, apache]
 ---

-This article breaks the installation and configuration of the NextCloud into 4 parts, and show you the path.
+This article breaks the installation and configuration of the NextCloud into 4 parts, and shows you the path to your own private cloud storage.
 These 4 parts are:

 - PHP
 - NextCloud tarball installation
 - DB server
 - Apache / Nginx server

+Though this guide is Ubuntu-titled, all is applicable to other Linux distributions but the package management with `apt` part.

 ## PHP installation